jaimeacostag/data-quality-dashboard/README.md

 -  I used PowerQuery to conenct to the local PostgreSQL database, and then loaded the data using using Import Mode so I could add Custom Columns.
 -  Added Custom Columns to apply data rules to generate a boolean value.
 True = exception, False = no exception (data follows rule).
-    -  SKU number must folllow a ######ABC naming format (6 integers, 3 chars)
+    -  SKU number must follow a ######ABC naming format (6 numeric characters, 3 alphabetic characters)
     -  Description must contain commercial classification ('General Market', 'Sample', 'Private Label') and, conversely, Commercial Classification must match this description
     -  Product Type must be 'OTC' or 'Pharma' with no blanks
     -  Lot Control has to be set to 'Yes' for all products with no blanks
     -  Primary Distribution Center must be one of five valid DCs with no blanks
-    -  ABC Code for accounting and cycle-count activities must be entered with no blank ('A', 'B', 'C')
+    -  ABC Code (used accounting and cycle counting) must be populated with A, B, or C

 **Initial Load into PowerQuery** [M code](powerquery/m_code.txt)